MassDotMoney/nested-ledger-plugin/README.md

 ## Testing by sideloading:

 It is also possible to sideload the plugin into a Nano S (only) by using [ledgerblue](https://github.com/LedgerHQ/blue-loader-python/).
-This must be done on a linux operating system.
+This must be done on a Linux operating system.

-*Note: When using a VM remember to reclone in `plugin_dev` the [ethereum-app](https://github.com/LedgerHQ/app-ethereum.git), the [nanos-secure-sdk](https://github.com/LedgerHQ/nanos-secure-sdk.git) and this repository.*
+*Note: When using a VM remember to reclone in the same folder the [ethereum-app](https://github.com/LedgerHQ/app-ethereum.git), the [nanos-secure-sdk](https://github.com/LedgerHQ/nanos-secure-sdk.git) and this repository.*

 Remember to unlock the device and run each in their respective folders: